Depicting Supply Chain on a Map

-Having delved into some advanced mapping applications in my previous blog entries (location selection, optimization, insights), I realized that I have missed showing the basic applications of mapping solutions, from a supply chain perspective, altogether.
+Having delved into some advanced mapping applications of supply chain in my previous blog entries (location selection, planning, optimization, insights), I realized that I have missed showing a very basic application of mapping, from a supply chain perspective, altogether.

-Here I have used a mapping platform to plot a basic level supply chain of a fictitious tyre manufacturing company with nation-wide operations.
-The network design comprises of 3 levels / echelons - factory, warehouse and distributor (with dependencies).
-Alongside, each state has been color-coded as per its sales contribution (% of total sales).
+In this article, I have used a mapping platform to plot a customer-facing supply chain of a fictitious tyre manufacturing company with pan-India operations.
+The network design comprises of 3 levels / echelons - factory, warehouse & distributor.
+Alongside, each state has been color-coded as per its sales contribution (% of total sales) to the company.

 However, this is just a static representation of the data.
-Here is a link to a dynamic, interactive version of this same map - https://arcg.is/5LDeL.
-Representative image below.
+Here is a link to a dynamic version of this same map - https://arcg.is/5LDeL.
+Representative visual in Figure 2 below:

 Since the mapping platform is dynamic in nature, the map view instantly changes as per the parameters we choose to apply.

-With each iteration, we can understand the data from a new perspective and uncover new insights which could help us arrive at a more meaningful conclusion and make a better decision, eventually.
+With each iteration, we can understand the data from a new perspective and uncover new insights which could be useful for decision-making.

 Now these are just basic iterations.
-One can create custom dashboards, use geo-processing tools, create engaging visualizations to enhance this map view so that the user gleans the maximum relevant information from a single screen view.
+One can create custom dashboards, use geoprocessing tools & create engaging visualizations to enhance the supply chain map so that the user can glean the maximum relevant information from his screen.

-Also, while this is a customer facing view of the supply chain with sales as a core parameter, one can have a map based representation for the raw material facing processes - suppliers, inventory, warehouses, mfg. shop-floor etc. Perhaps, I'll delve into this in my next blog article.
+Also, while this is a customer-facing view of the supply chain with Sales as a core parameter, one can have a map-based representation for the supplier-facing processes as well- suppliers, shippers, warehouses, and so on.

-However, what I want to emphasize is that virtually, every aspect of your supply chain can be mapped out on a single screen.
-In this map view, one can even sync sensor feed for logistics assets so that one can track the location of shipments, path taken, ETA on a near real time basis.
+Through this article, what I want to emphasize is that virtually, every aspect of your supply chain can be mapped out on a single screen.
+In this map view, one can even sync sensor feed - eg. for logistics assets so that one can track the location of shipments, path taken, ETA, on a near real-time basis.